Tron/Kits

 🧰 Creating a Simple Box in OpenSCAD

 This tutorial shows how to design a basic, parametric box using OpenSCAD.
-It's perfect for 3D printing or as a base for more complex designs.
+Perfect for 3D printing or as a base for more complex designs.

 We define variables for the box's size and wall thickness so we can easily tweak it later: